microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 ## Summary

-This example demonstrates the capabilities of the CLB, a CIP, that can control and manipulate the data in software on a 7-segment display.
+This example demonstrates the capabilities of the CLB, a CIP that can manipulate the data from the software, while also displaying it in a 7-segment LED view.

 <br>